Sara Ahmed: Works

 Ahmed has been described as a prolific writer: reviewing Ahmed's work, gender studies scholar Margrit Shildrick commented, "Few academic writers working in the UK context today can match Sara Ahmed in her prolific output, and fewer still can maintain the consistently high level of her theoretical explorations."
-Ahmed has written ten single-authored books.
+Ahmed has written eleven single-authored books.

 Books

 Differences that Matter: Feminist Theory and Postmodernism

 Published in 1998 by Cambridge University Press.
 Ahmed's main focus in this book revolves around the question "is or should feminism be modern or postmodern?"
 She reflects on what she feels postmodernism is doing to the world in different contexts.